 Smoke and toxic gases claim more lives in fires than fire itself.
 Though sprinkler systems can suppress flames, they often contribute to an even deadlier danger – smoking debris.
 Unless it’s contained, smoke will travel through a building at 120 – 420 feet per minute, devouring all breathable air.

 In 1980, lack of fire stopping technology contributed to the death toll at the MGM Grand fire.
 Although the fire started in a lower level kitchen, smoke infiltrated the high-rise tower eventually claiming 85 lives and injured more than 700.

 It took just six minutes from the time anyone discovered the fire for it to engulf the entire casino area.
 It’s estimated that the fire spread at a rate of 19 feet per second.

 Cause and means of spread

-Today firestopping is mandated for public safety and property loss management, and required by all model building codes.
-Checkmate Fire offer a full range of fire stopping services across the UK and beyond.
-Why not contact Checkmate to discuss you current or future projects?
+Today fire stopping is mandated for public safety and property loss management and required by all model building codes.
+We offer a full range of fire stopping services across the UK and beyond.
+Why not contact us to discuss your current or future projects?